 All About Depression

-Simple tasks like getting dressed or eating can feel like major hurdles when you have depression.
-The symptoms can vary greatly from person to person, and not everyone with depression appears visibly sad.
-Even when friends or family notice signs, they may struggle to know how to help.
+When dealing with depression, even simple tasks like getting dressed or eating can feel like monumental challenges.
+The symptoms can vary widely from person to person; not everyone with depression exhibits visible sadness.
+Friends or family members may notice changes but often struggle to know how to help.

 • Persistent feelings of loneliness or sadness